Hearing Screening Overview

 Hearing loss affects language acquisition, speech, learning and psychosocial wellbeing.
 The critical time to stimulate the auditory and language brain pathways is during the first six months of life (Joint Committee on Infant Hearing [JCIH], 2007).
 Children with all degrees of hearing loss who receive appropriate intervention prior to six months of age can attain speech and language skills twenty to forty percent higher than their peers who receive intervention later and comparable to their hearing peers (JCIH, 2007).

 A child with a hearing loss is at a greater risk for academic deficits.
 In school, students must be able to listen in a noisy environment, pay attention, concentrate, and interpret information.
 Unidentified hearing loss in the school population is associated with impairments in speech perception and social functioning, and difficulties in attention span and learning (AAA, 2011).
 Even mild hearing loss can significantly interfere with the reception of spoken language and educational performance.
-Thirty-seven percent of children with unilateral (in one ear) or mild hearing loss (21dB-40dB) have been identified as having had to repeat at least one grade in school (AAA, 2011).
 Reading success is especially dependent on the linguistic skill of interpreting information.
 Half of all children with hearing loss graduate from high school with a 4th grade reading level or less, unless appropriate early educational intervention occurs (Gallaudet Research Institute, 1996).
 In the case of NIHL, the effects of hearing loss may come on very gradually, depending on the amount of exposure to noise (Bess, Dodd-Murphy, & Parker, 1998, Daly, Hunter, & Giebink, 1999).
 Ongoing review of hearing and speech age-appropriate milestones, risk factors and routine hearing screening is critical for identifying hearing loss and optimizing educational outcomes (JCIH, 2007, AAA, 2011).

 The JCIH 2007 Position Statement from the AAP identified 11 risk indicators associated with hearing loss.
 The identification of risk indicators is an essential component of a comprehensive hearing-screening program for infants and children.
 JCIH recommends that all infants and children receive an assessment of risk indicators for hearing loss during routine medical care, consistent with the AAP/Bright Futures Recommendations for Preventative Pediatric Health Care.
 This assessment for risk indicators includes information regarding prenatal/birth history, newborn hearing screening results, presence of specific early childhood conditions, and family risk factors (refer to the complete list).
 However, the use of risk indicators alone will identify only 40-50 percent of infants with hearing loss."Monitor all infants and children, with and without risk indicators, during routine medical care consistent with the AAP periodicity schedule.
 Refer all infants with a risk indicator for hearing loss to an audiologist at least once by 24 to 30 months of age.
 MDH recommends that an audiologist assess infants and children with risk factors as soon as a concern is identified.
 Children with risk indicators that are highly associated with delayed-onset hearing loss, such as having received ECMO or having CMV infection, should have more frequent hearing assessments (JCIH 2007)."